General IT Security Advice

 Be aware that Word and Excel documents are not automatically safe, they can run Macros.

-Do not assume your AV or Malware package will stop the modern viruses, we are now in the age of the “file-less” virus.
-These use exploits or internal code.
+Do not assume your AV or Malware package will stop the modern viruses and ransomware.
+We are now in the age of the “file-less” virus and they are only as good as the last set of updates and definitions.

 Do NOT set up personal email accounts on work computers.

-Backup and DR testing is the way to recover, make sure it works, have a daily checking procedure
+Backup and DR testing is the way to recover from ransomware and many other threats.
+Make sure it works, have a daily checking procedure.

 Where possible, do NOT habitually use “faster payments”.
 These are not reversible.